-We need to think about what materials students may already have and what we may need to provide.
+We need to think about which materials students may already have and what we may need to provide.

 8. Some students do not have access to computers/wifi, etc.

 We need to discuss how to support these students (especially if there is no alternative to online learning for them at the present time).

 9. Some students have significant difficulty sitting or staying in one place for long periods.

 These challenges can be due to physical, medical, cognitive (brain-based) or emotional reasons and must be taken into consideration when planning an online education for a student.